• Skip to primary navigation

 Note: If the selection is locked, click on the Security Lock > Enter your User Name and Admin Password to allow changes.

-If Terminal is not available, click on the + icon > go to Utilities > Terminal and click on Open.
+If the Terminal App is not available for selection, click on the + icon > go to Utilities > Terminal and click on Open.

-Once the Terminal has Full Disk Access, you can follow the steps below to create a Symbolic Link to iPhone Backup Folder.
+Once the Terminal has Full Disk Access, you can follow the steps below to create a Symbolic Link from the default iPhone Backup Folder to your New Location for iPhone Backups.

-2. In the Terminal window, type sudo ln -s /Volumes/Desktop/iPhone Backup/~/Library/Application\ Support/MobileSync/Backup and press the Enter key.
+3. On the Terminal screen, type sudo ln -s /Volumes/Desktop/iPhone Backup/~/Library/Application\ Support/MobileSync/Backup and press the Enter key.

 Change iPhone Backup Location on Mac Using Terminal

-This will create a Symlink connecting the default iPhone Backup Folder to New Backup Folder, which will force the Finder to Backup iPhone to your desired location.
+This will create a Symlink connecting the default iPhone Backup Folder to New Backup Location, which will force the Finder to Backup iPhone to your desired New Location.

 Related